KareenSalameh/AndroidChatApp/README.md

 For the Register page, there is a validation system also for confirm password and a proper password type (8 characters)

-The chat page is made by two pages: users where you will choose your contact to chat with Chat room where you will send messages.
+The chat page is made by two pages: users where you will choose your contact to chat with.

-REST API:
+Chat room where you will send messages.